 Applicants to the MS program must apply online through CSDCAS.
 All information about the application process and deadline

 (December 15) are available on the CSDCAS site.
 Please note there are two listings for USC in the CSDCAS portal, so you must carefully

 choose whether you are applying for the MS-Res (on-campus, face-to-face) OR the MS-DE (distance education, part-time).
-You may not apply to both programs.
+You may not apply to both.

 Applicants who are accepted receive funding through individual research labs in the department.
 Prospective Ph.D. students should contact the department to discuss their proposed concentration area (i.e., the area in which they intend to conduct research).
 A personal interview is required.
 Prior to admission, the applicant must obtain a commitment from a COMD faculty member agreeing to serve as the applicant’s research mentor and direct his/her dissertation.